livegrep/livegrep/README.md

 entirely out of that index, with no further access to the original git repositories.

-In general, the index file will be approximately the same size as the original source code. livegrep memory-maps the index file into RAM, so it should be able to work out of index files larger than (available) RAM, but will perform much better if the file can be loaded entirely into memory.
+The index file will vary somewhat in size, but will usually be 3-5x the size of the indexed text. `livegrep` memory-maps the index file into RAM, so it can work out of index files larger than (available) RAM, but will perform better if the file can be loaded entirely into memory.
+Barring that, keeping the disk on fast SSDs is recommended for optimal performance.

 LICENSE